krisrs1128/scDesigner/examples/validation/README.md

 # Notebook Validation Script

 This script is used to validate Jupyter notebooks located in the `examples` directory.
-It executes each notebook and reports any errors encountered during execution, providing detailed error messages and execution statistics.
+It executes each notebook and reports any errors encountered during execution, providing truncated error messages, execution statistics, and the location of the error.

 ## Quick Start